milazzom/apcv_405_devops/week5/week5_outline.md

 ## 4. Infrastructure as Code (IaC)
 - What is IaC?
 - Benefits of IaC in DevOps
-- Popular IaC tools (Terraform, CloudFormation, Pulumi)
+- Popular IaC tools (Terraform, CloudFormation, Azure Resource Manager Templates, Pulumi)

 ---